The Crazy Eddie Fraud

 As we worried about missing analyst's projections, we wanted to raise about $35 million in new capital by selling 1.3 million shares to investors in early March.
 Eddie Antar and Sam M. Antar (Eddie’s father) also wanted to dump 800,000 shares of stock (worth about $20 million).
 The difference between a 4% increase in sales and the 10% increase in same store sales expected by Wall Street analysts was about $2.2 million.
 To meet analysts' expectations, we conceived of a plan called the "Panama Pump".

 Most of the $2.2 million needed to meet our sales targets came from secret bank accounts in Israel ($1.5 million) and safe deposit boxes in the USA ($500,000 cash) which contained previously skimmed funds.
-The balance of the needed comparable store sales came for a $200,000 sale of merchandise to another retailer.
+The balance of the needed comparable store sales came from a $200,000 sale of merchandise to another retailer.

 The funds in Israel were wired to Panama (both countries were bank secrecy jurisdictions).
 After the funds were transferred to Panama, a family member withdrew those funds from Bank Leumi in the form of bank drafts or non-negotiable instruments, to avoid violating disclosure laws on the movement of funds into the country.
 Eventually those funds were deposited in Crazy’s Eddie’s bank accounts and reported as sales.